 Growing your own vegetables is super easy and rewarding.
 As long as you follow some simple rules, you can have a supply of fresh vegetables ready to hand at any time of the year.

 Below, you’ll find our ultimate guide on vegetables to grow at home and save money.
-We’ll take you through the best vegetables to grow at home, what you’ll need to grow them, and we’ll offer you a plethora of advice to help you on your self-sufficiency journey.
+We’ll take you through the best vegetables to grow at home, what you’ll need to grow them, and we’ll offer you some helpful garden tips to get you on your self-sufficiency journey.

 Before you head out and buy a load of seed packets, the first thing you need to do is make sure that you’ve got all of the equipment you need to grow your own vegetables at home.

 Don’t worry, there aren’t too many tools that you’ll need, and you can even save yourself some more money by using everyday household objects or things you were planning on throwing away to grow vegetables in.

 Let’s take a look at what tools you’ll need, to begin with.
 Each of the tools we’ve listed below will be needed at some stage of the growing cycle from sowing to harvesting.

 This is a small gardening tool that looks a bit like a wooden stick, and it has two main functions.
 The first is to create a hole in your compost that you can drop the seed into.

 All seeds need to be planted at a certain depth, and a dibber will take all of the guesswork out of wondering if you’ve got it right.
 Some even have measurements on their side to make it even easier.

 The second job a dibber is responsible for is gently easing the seedling out of its pot when it is ready to move to a larger growing space.

 It’s the perfect tool for this as it creates minimal root damage as you lift the seedling, and allow you to get the juvenile roots deep into the soil you’re moving the seedling into.